 While cooking the second paratha you can wipe the tawa or skillet with a kitchen paper towel if it has burnt or browned wheat flour particles.

-Serve mix veg paratha hot or warm.
+Serve mix veg paratha hot or warm with curd or pickle of your choice.

 Serve mix veg paratha with curd or pickle or topped with butter.
 You can also pack this healthy mix veg paratha in a tiffin box or lunch box with a pickle.